 The type of CCP ownership structure also plays an important role when examining the suggestions of CCP equity in exchange for a mandatory cash call in Resolution.
-Indeed, LCH would encourage the regulators to consider the immediate impact on existing shareholders' equity in case of sudden dilution, or even the threat of sudden dilution.
-Such a mechanism would also need to be simultaneously implemented by all regulatory jurisdictions.
+Indeed, we would encourage the regulators to consider the immediate impact on existing shareholders' equity in case of sudden dilution, or even the threat of sudden dilution.
+Such a mechanism would also require to be simultaneously implemented by all regulatory jurisdictions.
 Otherwise, the capital supporting clearing services would flow into the least onerous regulatory jurisdiction.

-(b) LCH also encourages the FSB to further detail where the financial resources to cover NDLs should come from; other than the suggestions of allocating losses to members or applying mandatory cash calls in return for equity in the CCP.
-It is crucial here to make the distinction between losses coming from clearing member defaults and NDLs, as these two categories require different solutions.
+(b) We encourage the FSB to further detail where the financial resources to cover NDLs should come from; other than the suggestions of allocating losses to members or applying mandatory cash calls in return for equity in the CCP.
+We recommend making further distinction between losses coming from clearing member defaults and NDLs, as these two categories require different solutions.